 You see, pollution wreaks havoc on more than just the planet, and no one wants their skin to be an ongoing natural disaster.
 Augment your regimen with antioxidants, anti-inflammatories and barrier-builders to help prevent and repair environmental damage.
 Here are the ingredients to look for, plus some products you’ll find them in.

 Procter & Gamble researchers claim that snow fungus (tremella fuciformis) can help by drawing moisture into the skin.
 It is also said to detoxify and reduce irritation.
 Find it in Deciem NIOD Multi-Molecular Hyaluronic Complex ($35 in the shop) and Deciem Hand Chemistry Intense Youth Complex ($20).

 Moringa, also known as the “tree of miracles,” should be on your radar.
 The peptide extract from moringa seeds is used to encourage the elimination of pollution particles — studies dating back to 1970 have shown it can rid a well of 90 percent of impurities.
 It is also full of a component called zeatin that helps promote small cell size, a key to more youthful skin.
-Moringa is present in SimySkin Anti Aging Gel Cleanser ($45 in the shop) and Sweetsation Orchidee Vitae Age Defying Facial Oil ($35 in the shop).
+Moringa is present in SimySkin Anti Aging Gel Cleanser ($45) and Sweetsation Orchidee Vitae Age Defying Facial Oil ($35 in the shop).